First-order homotopical logic: Overview

+There is also a ``second part'' to the abstract invariance theorem, Theorem~\ref{thm:free-htpy-equiv}, which we discuss in the introduction to Part~\ref{sec:invariance}.

+We now give some general background on homotopical and categorical semantics, in order to elucidate the significance of the above theorems.

-{\bf Acknowledgments:} We are grateful to McGill's Logic, Category Theory, and Computation seminar and Carnegie Mellon's Homotopy Type Theory seminar for allowing us to speak about this project at a very early stage, and to Steve Awodey for encouraging us to write it up, and also for pointing out an interesting connection between our invariance theorem and the Univalence Axiom (which was also independently observed by Ulrik Buchholtz).
+{\bf Acknowledgments:} I am grateful to McGill's Logic, Category Theory, and Computation seminar and Carnegie Mellon's Homotopy Type Theory seminar for allowing me to speak about this project at a very early stage, and to Steve Awodey for encouraging me to write it up, and also for pointing out an interesting connection between our invariance theorem and the Univalence Axiom (which was also independently observed by Ulrik Buchholtz).